-The Universal Windows Platform (UWP) design guidance is a resource to help you design and build beautiful, polished apps.
+Windows design guidance is a resource to help you design and build beautiful, polished apps.
 It's not a list of prescriptive rules - it's a living document, designed to adapt to our evolving Fluent Design System as well as the needs of our app-building community.

-An introduction to UWP features combined with best practices for creating apps that scale beautifully on all types of Windows-powered devices.
+An introduction to Windows app features combined with best practices for creating apps that scale beautifully on all types of Windows-powered devices.

 The Fluent Design System presents our goals and principles for creating adaptive, empathetic, and beautiful user interfaces.